kree-nickm/mooncord-dnd-bot/README.md

 }
 ```
 The properties are as follows (any time an ID of something in Discord is mentioned, it is referring to the 18-digit number known as a "snowflake" in the Discord API):
-* `token`: You bot's token, as mentioned in the section about creating a bot.
+* __`token`__: You bot's token, as mentioned in the section about creating a bot.
-* `prefix`: Usually "!", this is the text that any command must begin with in order for the bot to process it.
+* __`prefix`__: The text that any command must begin with in order for the bot to process it.
+For the live hosted bot, this should be `"!"`.
+However, if you are developing the live bot while the actual host is already running it, you should change this to something else so that user commands aren't duplicated on both machines.
+For example, you could change it to `"!test"`, and then commands would be run by typing `!testdnd` instead of `!dnd` for your development version.
-* `guild_id`: The ID of the server/guild that the bot will operate in.
+* __`guild_id`__: The ID of the server/guild that the bot will operate in.
 This is optional, but if the bot is being used via direct message, it can only check if the message sender has the dungeon master role if the guild ID is specified here.
-* `channel_ids`: An array of the IDs of any and all channels in which you want the bot to read and respond to commands.
+* __`channel_ids`__: An array of the IDs of any and all channels in which you want the bot to read and respond to commands.
-* `admin_ids`: An array of user IDs for users who will be recognized as bot admins, preferably including your own Discord user ID.
+* __`admin_ids`__: An array of user IDs for users who will be recognized as bot admins, preferably including your own Discord user ID.
 This is technically optional, but without it, you will not be able to use or test any admin-only commands.
-* `dm_role_id`: The role ID that dungeon masters will be assigned.
+* __`dm_role_id`__: The role ID that dungeon masters will be assigned.
 This is optional if you are just testing the bot by yourself, because if the bot recognizes you as an admin, you can use all DM commands without this.
-* `google_sheet`: _Only needed if using Google Sheets API_ The identifier of the Google Sheet that contains the list of applications.
-This is a long string of characters often found in the URL of the Google Sheet, ie. "1IdR7hbgv-t1barrGEj659vyZ3jdbrz1-Thewrwm5vis".
+* __`google_sheet`__: _Only needed if using Google Sheets API_ The identifier of the Google Sheet that contains the list of applications.
+This is a long string of characters often found in the URL of the Google Sheet, ie. `"1IdR7hbgv-t1barrGEj659vyZ3jdbrz1-Thewrwm5vis"`.
-* `sheet_id`: _Only needed if using Google Sheets API_ The identifier of the specific tab of the above Google Sheet that represents the list of applications.
-This is a shorter string of characters, ie. "onqmyzf".
+* __`sheet_id`__: _Only needed if using Google Sheets API_ The identifier of the specific tab of the above Google Sheet that represents the list of applications.
+This is a shorter string of characters, ie. `"onqmyzf"`.
-* `handle_column`: _Only needed if using Google Sheets API_ The column header of the column of the sheet that contains the Discord handle (ie. Name#1234).
+* __`handle_column`__: _Only needed if using Google Sheets API_ The column header of the column of the sheet that contains the Discord handle (ie. Name#1234).
 This should be the text in the header cell, but all lower case and with only letters and number (no spaces etc).
-For example, if the header cell contains "Discord Handle?", this value should be "discordhandle".
+For example, if the header cell contains "Discord Handle?", this value should be `"discordhandle"`.
-* `mysql_*`: _Only needed if using MySQL_ Most should be self explanatory.
+* __`mysql_*`__: _Only needed if using MySQL_ Most should be self explanatory.
-* `mysql_table`: _Only needed if using MySQL_ Table of the database that contains all of the applications.
+* __`mysql_table`__: _Only needed if using MySQL_ Table of the database that contains all of the applications.
-* `mysql_column`: _Only needed if using MySQL_ Name of the column that contains Discord handles.
+* __`mysql_column`__: _Only needed if using MySQL_ Name of the column that contains Discord handles.

 Obtaining the above IDs/identifiers in an easy way is unfortunately beyond the scope of this tutorial at this time.
 You could find the Discord IDs by doing a `console.log(message);` inside of the message event and examining the output.
 You could find the spreadsheet tab identifiers by doing a `console.log(info.worksheets);` inside the `doc.getInfo` function.